Becoming financially independent and wealthy is the American dream. One of the best ways to achieve the American dream is by investing in real estate.

 Everybody has individual preferences, especially when it comes to real estate.
 As we have discussed, REITs and rental properties offer many benefits to investors, but neither one is a perfect investment.

-When considering investing in REITs or rental properties, you should keep three things in mind.
+When considering investing in a REITs vs rental property, you should keep three things in mind.

 How much money do you have?